boyney123/awesome-eventbridge/README.md

 - [Serverlesspresso - A demo using EventBridge, Step Functions and more!](https://www.youtube.com/watch?v=71ln5qjiVbk).
 James Beswick talks us through how the Serverlesspresso application was created with a mixture of API Gateway, IOT Core and EventBridge that glues the whole thing together.

+- [Best practices to design your events in event-driven applications](https://www.youtube.com/watch?v=uPljZ08sk2c).
+David Boyne goes through Event Design patterns with EventBridge looking into Nofitication and State Carried patterns, the tradeoffs and ways to improve your event design by thinking Event first design.

+- [User-driven Composable Infrastructure with CDK, Step Functions and CodeBuild](https://www.youtube.com/watch?v=bLJ2A5YXDTY).
+Luc van Donkersgoed gives us great insight into how PostNL are using CDK to automate deployments with producers and consumers with self service systems.

+- [20 ways event-driven architectures can improve your development process](https://www.youtube.com/watch?v=jrYF-W8WCcQ) - James Beswick gives us a fun talk about how EDA can improve our development workflows and processes.

 ## Written resources

 - [EventBridge Storming](https://medium.com/serverless-transformation/eventbridge-storming-how-to-build-state-of-the-art-event-driven-serverless-architectures-e07270d4dee) and [Finding a Loosely Coupled Utopia with Event-Driven Serverless](https://medium.com/serverless-transformation/service-ports-finding-a-loosely-coupled-utopia-with-event-driven-serverless-6964aacd1487).
 Ben Ellerby gives us a fantastic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
 Talking about DDD, Bounded Context and much more.